Alfonso I d'Este

-Alfonso d'Este (21 July 1476 – 31 October 1534) was Duke of Ferrara during the time of the War of the League of Cambrai.
+Alfonso I d'Este (21 July 1476 – 31 October 1534) was Duke of Ferrara, Modena, and Reggio from 1505 until his death in 1534.
+A prominent military leader during the Italian Wars, he served on various sides throughout the conflict.
+Renowned for his innovations in the use of artillery, he earned the nickname Duca Artigliere ("Artilleryman Duke").

 Biography

-He was the son of Ercole I d'Este, Duke of Ferrara and Eleanor of Naples and became duke on Ercole's death in January 1505.
+Alfonso was the son of Ercole I d'Este, Duke of Ferrara and Eleanor of Naples, and became duke on Ercole's death in January 1505.

 In the first year of his rule he uncovered a plot by his brother Ferrante and half-brother Giulio d'Este, directed against him and his other brother Ippolito.
 In September 1506 a trial for lèse majesté and high treason was held and, as expected, the death sentence was passed, but just as Ferrante and Giulio were about to mount the gallows they were informed that the duke had commuted their sentence to life imprisonment.
 They were led away to two cells in the Torre dei Leoni.
 Ferrante died in his cell after 34 years of imprisonment, while Giulio held on until he was pardoned in 1559, after 53 years of imprisonment.
 After his release, Giulio was ridiculed in the streets of Ferrara for his outdated clothes and died in 1561.